localstack/snowflake-docs/content/en/getting-started/installation/index.md

 You can set the `SF_LOG=trace` environment variable in the Snowflake container to enable detailed trace logs that show all the request/response message.

 When using `docker-compose` then simply add this variable to the `environment` section of the YAML configuration file.
 If you're starting up via the `localstack start` CLI, then make sure to start up via the following configuration:

 {{< command >}}
 $ DOCKER_FLAGS='-e SF_LOG=trace' DEBUG=1 IMAGE_NAME=localstack/snowflake localstack start
 {{< / command >}}

+### The `snowflake.localhost.localstack.cloud` hostname doesn't resolve on my machine, what can I do?

+On some systems, including some newer versions of MacOS, the domain name `snowflake.localhost.localstack.cloud` may not resolve properly.
+If you are encountering network issues and your Snowflake client drivers are unable to connect to the emulator, you may need to manually add the following entry to your `/etc/hosts` file:

+{{< command >}}
+127.0.0.1	snowflake.localhost.localstack.cloud
+{{< / command >}}

 ## Next steps